gisgeolab/ARPA_Weather_plugin/README.md

 The plugin generates a temporary layer named with sensor type and the time range used in the processing step, for example `Temperatura (2023-03-01 00:00:00 / 2023-03-31 05:50:00)`.

-The plugin allows to optionally export multiples additional files.
+The plugin allows to optionally export multiple additional files.
 The following is the list of exportable CSV files:

 - Attribute table containing sensors information
 - Time-series containing observations for the selected sensors in the time-range.
 The exported file contains dates and sensors IDs already ordered by increasing sensor number and date